rink1969/rust-ckb-contract/README.md

 debug: Hello World!
 ```

-pk is modified, see [here](https://github.com/rink1969/riscv-pk/tree/ckb-pk).
+The pk is modified version, see [here](https://github.com/rink1969/riscv-pk/tree/ckb-pk).

 ### note

-There are no std for RISC-V.
+Rust has no std for RISC-V now.